Joshualaycoh/joshualaycoh/README.md

 ### 🚀 What I’m Up To

-- 🌱 Currently diving into **Generative AI** and building tools that blur the line between creativity and code
 - 🧠 Always learning new technologies and refining my coding skills, **leveraging AI to optimize my learning process.**
 - 💡 Looking to collaborate on innovative web apps that make life easier—or just more fun